 Measure your results

-Remember to bring together multiple corporate activities, such as product, sales, and customer support, to ensure that they are all linking with one another.
+Remember to bring together multiple corporate activities, such as product, sales, and customer support, to ensure that they are all linked with one another.
 It is also important to establish team responsibilities and objectives and key performance indicators with milestones to ensure that everyone is working toward the same goal.
 Monitoring and speaking about your omnichannel retail strategy regularly can help you see where you’re excelling and where you need to improve.

 During this process, consulting sales reports can be a good way to monitor your performance.
 In addition, you can also send out surveys to customers, asking for their feedback via email marketing.
 Listening to your employees can also work because they are the ones who directly interact with consumers.
-Balancing out between these factors can contribute to a better omnichannel retail strategy in the future.
+Balancing these factors can contribute to a better omnichannel retail strategy in the future.